safesoftware/fme-CityJSON/README.md

 If you wish to update FME yourself, there are several steps necessary to extend FME to include this CityJSON Format support.

 * The Plugin:
 **Build the CityJSON plugin, using the instructions above.
-This will produce a file `fmecityjson.so` file on Linux and macOS (a `.dylib` will be created under macOS, but the CMake will rename it to a `.so` otherwise FME won't work), or a `fmecityjson.dll` file on Windows.
+This will produce a file `cityjson.so` file on Linux and macOS (a `.dylib` will be created under macOS, but the CMake will rename it to a `.so` otherwise FME won't work), or a `cityjson.dll` file on Windows.
 Copy this file into the `plugins` subdirectory where FME is installed.
 * Restart FME

 ## How to debug